kwassarman/Chem308/PIB.md

 \end{equation}
 where $$\mathcal{H}$$ is the Hamiltonian operator that is the sum of the kinetic and potential energy operators, and $$\Psi(x)$$ is the time independent wavefunction.

+Matlab can be used to plot the wavefunctions at different energy states, ([Particle in a box](1D_PIB.m)).
+The potential well can be modified to observe how the wavefunctions react to the change.

 ## Progress of Matlab Code